 1. The Langstroth Hive

-They look like a narrow chest of drawers and are named by their inventor, Reverend L.L.
+They look like a narrow chest of drawers, named after their inventor, Reverend L.L.
 Langstroth.

 What makes this type of hive so effective and allows its core principles to remain in use over 100 years later is the application of bee space.